pytorch/rfcs/PyTorch-Sparse-Roadmap.md

      sparse tensors as inputs.

-9. Deprecate redundant portions of the `torch` and `torch.sparse` namespace to favor the infix operator for matrix multiplication over, say, `torch.matmul` (or `torch.mm`, `torch.mv`, etc.).
+9. Deprecate redundant portions of the `torch` and `torch.sparse` namespace to favour the infix operator for matrix multiplication over, say, `torch.matmul` (or `torch.mm`, `torch.mv`, etc.).

    + This change is optional; it depends on the volume of PyTorch code that